damolinx/vscode-bookmarks/README.md

 </p>

 ## Bookmark
 A *bookmark* is a reference to a document that is saved in the context of the current workspace (`Workspace`), or independent from it (`Global`).
-Full `URI`s are kept around but the UI will adjust how they are displayed, in particular calculating a relative path based on current workspace.
+Full `URI`s are kept around but the UI will adjust how they are displayed, calculating a relative path based on current workspace.

 ## Adding a Bookmark

 ### Commands
 There are two commands available to add a bookmark, `Bookmarks: Bookmark Editor (Global)` and `Bookmarks: Bookmark Editor (Workspace)`, both working on the currently active editor and adding a bookmark to the appropriate category.

+### Drag and Drop
+Editor can be dragged onto the right category, and they will be bookmarked (if they are not already).
+Additionally, it is also possible to drag items between categories to **move** them around.

 ### Tree
 There is a `+` button available on every category node, `Global` and `Workspace`, that bookmarks the currently active editor.